BrainyDev/Android-Recycler-view/README.md

 * Retrofit : it will help us to consume the WebService that provides data formatted in JSON
 * GSON : it will help use to convert from/to JSON, we can say that it acts like an "ORM"
 * RecyclerView : here I used RecyclerView instead of ListView because the first one has a good performance and enhancements than the second one
-* Picasso : it will help us to use/display a remote image into a ImageView without writing a lot lines of code, we'll write only one where we provide the Image URL.
+* Picasso : it will help us to use/display a remote image into an ImageView without writing a lot of lines of code, we'll write only one line where we provide the Image URL.

 # 3 Layers architecture
 In this code I had tried to make a 3 layers architecture to achieve separation of concerns, modularity, legibility and maintainability.
 Here are the used packages :